bergesinstitute/graf-method/book-4-unit-2.md

 💂 Here is a short list of intransitive verbs.

-    Caminar - to walk
+    caminar - to walk

-    Correr* - to run
+    correr* - to run

-    Dormir - to sleep
+    dormir - to sleep

-    Escapar - to escape
+    escapar - to escape

-    Ir - to go
+    ir - to go

-    Ladrar - to bark
+    ladrar - to bark

-    Llegar - to arrive
+    llegar - to arrive

-    Nacer - to be born
+    nacer - to be born

-    Nadar - to swim
+    nadar - to swim

-    Respirar** - to breathe
+    respirar** - to breathe

-    Sonar - to sound
+    sonar - to sound

-    Trabajar - to work
+    trabajar - to work

-    Viajar - to travel
+    viajar - to travel

 > *Can be used as a transitive verbs in some cases: *Juan corrió el Maratón de Boston.*